Ryan O'Kane (footballer): Shelbourne

 On 26 November 2024, it was announced that O'Kane had signed a long-term contract with Damien Duff's Shelbourne.
 He made his debut for the club on 7 February 2025, replacing Harry Wood from the bench in the 72nd minute of the 2025 President of Ireland's Cup which his side defeated Drogheda United to earn the first medal of his senior career.
 Having made just 5 substitute appearances in the league by June 2025, O'Kane was sent out on loan in search of more regular first team football.

-Sligo Rovers loan
+Sligo Rovers

 On 1 July 2025, O'Kane joined fellow League of Ireland Premier Division club Sligo Rovers on loan until the end of the season.
 On 25 July 2025, he scored his first goal for the club, with an 89th minute winner to complete his side's comeback from 2–0 down to win the game 3–2 away to relegation rivals Cork City at Turners Cross.
 He scored 2 goals in 14 appearances in all competitions during his loan spell with the club, as he helped them to secure their Premier Division status on the final day of the season.
+On 13 December 2025, it was announced that O'Kane had signed for Sligo Rovers on a two-year contract on a permanent basis, for an undisclosed fee.
+On 16 March 2026, O'Kane suffered a double fracture to his arm in a 1–0 defeat away to his former club Dundalk, with the injury requiring surgery, the recovery period keeping him out of action until May.